Hamilton station (Ohio)

+History

+Hamilton station was originally constructed by the Cincinnati, Hamilton and Dayton Railroad, which was acquired by the Baltimore and Ohio Railroad in 1917.
+It was served by trains on the Cincinnati–Detroit Toledo Division, including Cincinnatian and the Night Express, as well as the Cincinnati–Indianapolis line.
+The Cincinnatian was the final train to serve Hamilton; it was discontinued on May 1, 1971, when Amtrak took over intercity passenger service.

-The station was a stop for Amtrak's Cardinal from 1980 until October 31, 2005.
-It was not a heavily patronized stop in recent years, and only had a waiting room.
+The station was a stop for Amtrak's Cardinal from August 3, 1980, until October 31, 2005.
+It was not a heavily patronized stop in later years, and only had a waiting room.
 Ticketing and baggage service were not available at this location.
-The Cardinal originally stopped at Hamilton regularly, but poor station conditions, low ridership, and inconvenient arrival/departure times caused Amtrak to convert it into a flag stop in November 2004 and discontinue the stop altogether a year later, although the train still passes by the station without stopping.
+Poor station conditions, low ridership, and inconvenient arrival/departure times caused Amtrak to convert Hamilton to a flag stop in November 2004 and discontinue the stop altogether a year later.

-City officials, as of February 2021, have called for Hamilton to be added as a stop in Cincinnati–Chicago passenger trains.

-Demolition

 In 2020, the city of Hamilton was trying to develop a plan to prevent a planned demolition of the station by its owner CSX as part of a track modernization plan.
 The city is considering purchasing the building and moving it several blocks to Third Street and Sycamore Street.
 After restoration, they hope to utilize the building as a transportation hub, museum, restaurant, or a farmers' market.
+In early 2023, the station was successfully relocated from its original location to a new spot nearby.
+The city of Hamilton plans to restore the building for eventual development in the future.